 Course code: 504AA

-Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as seven subjects from the prescribed list.
+Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as 87.5 credit points of study from the prescribed list of subjects.

-Students may take up to two subjects online from the Global Competition and Consumer Law program.
+Students may take up to 25 credit points online from the Competition and Consumer Law specialisation.

 Applicants must have completed:

 - A degree in law (LLB, JD or equivalent) leading to admission to practice, at honours standard, or equivalent

 - A degree in law (LLB, JD or equivalent) leading to admission to practice, or equivalent and two years of documented relevant professional experience

 - An undergraduate degree in a relevant discipline and two years of documented relevant professional experience

 - An undergraduate degree in a relevant discipline; and successful completion of four subjects in a cognate graduate diploma and one year of documented relevant professional experience.

 In assessing applications, the Selection Committee will consider: